MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 ### External authentication methods and identity providers

-Support for external MFA solutions is in public preview with [external authentication methods](https://aka.ms/EAMAdminDocs), and can be used to meet the MFA requirement.
-The deprecated Conditional Access custom controls preview won't satisfy the MFA requirement.
+Support for external MFA solutions is in preview with [external authentication methods](https://aka.ms/EAMAdminDocs), and can be used to meet the MFA requirement.
+The legacy Conditional Access custom controls preview won't satisfy the MFA requirement.
 You should migrate to the external authentication methods preview to use an external solution with Microsoft Entra ID.

 If you are using a federated Identity Provider (IdP), such as Active Directory Federation Services, and your MFA provider is integrated directly with this federated IdP, the federated IdP must be configured to send an MFA claim.